Calebdee/CS6350-HW1/README.md

-# This is a machine learning library developed byYour NameforCS5350/6350 in University of Utah
+# This is a machine learning library developed by Caleb Johnson for CS5350/6350 in University of Utah